 No, the clinic does not perform Tuberculosis (TB) screenings.
 If you are needing a TB screening test, please visit External Medical Resources to fulfill your TB screening test needs.

 No, the clinic will not be able to complete your follow up care if you test positive for Tuberculosis (TB).
 You must follow the protocol and all follow up care with the medical facility you tested at for TB.
 In order for you to receive medical clearance to return back to the University, you must receive medical clearance from the medical facility that tested you for TB and completed your follow up care for TB.

-You must be 40 and Above to participate.
 Notification of when this service is provided on the UNT Dallas Campus in front of Parking Lot 1 will be sent out 2 months in advance.
 You will need to follow the directions on the advertisement in order to secure a slot.
-Once you receive notification about the 3D Mammogram service, you can further advertise to all Women throughout DFW to receive a FREE 3D Mammogram.
+Once you receive notification about the 3D Mammogram service, you can further advertise to all Women throughout DFW to receive a free 3D Mammogram.